magiccpp/portfolio-2/README.md

 yfinance                  0.2.38
 optuna                    3.4.0

-## How to run AI model
+## Model Training
-1. Run 'python train_model.py' to create the models.
+Run 'python train_model.py' to create the models.

+## Model inferencing
-2. run 'python inference.py' to find out the optimized portfolio.
+Run 'python inference.py' to find out the optimized portfolio.

-## AI vs Human brain on Stock market
+## AI vs Human
-This research project is to see if AI could beat human brain on the stock market.
+Can AI beat human brain on the stock market?
 The stocks could be chosen from 4 markets: US, Sweden, Germany and British.